Table of Contents

 Texas Chainsaw Massacre is a brutally violent and excessively gory slasher movie.
 The plot involves a group of idealistic young people who journey to the small town of Harlow, Texas in an attempt to gentrify the area, but they unfortunately picked the town Leatherface has been hiding in for decades.
 Leatherface is a solitary, unstoppable monster, which makes for a fun slasher movie, even if it doesn’t necessarily feel much of anything like the movie from 1974 it’s supposed to follow.

-See For Me is a tense home-invasion thriller with a very interesting twist.
-Sophie is a blind young woman who is house-sitting when a group of burglars, thinking the house is empty, break in.
+See For Me is a superb and scary thriller with a very interesting twist.
+Sophie is a blind young woman who is house-sitting when burglars, thinking the house is empty, break in.
 Sophie does her best to avoid trouble by sneaking through the unfamiliar house with the help of an online service that helps blind people “see” by connecting them with a live operator who uses a cell phone camera to help them navigate.
-It may sound like a gimmicky plot device, but it works surprisingly well in the movie.
+It may sound like a gimmicky plot device, but it works surprisingly well in this home invasion thriller.